yakupgecg/JSON-File-Handler/README.md

 So you don't need to include these libraries if you use JFH.h

-### How to use
+### Examples

 Using this lib is pretty straightforward.
 Most of the time you use functions.
-Sometimes if you don't check a functions failure and use the object or element later, it might give a segmentation fault depending on the function.
+Sometimes if you don't check a function failures and use the object or element later, it might give a segmentation fault depending on the function.

-Every one of those examples are tested so no need to worry testing at your own computer.
+Every one of the following examples are tested so no need to worry testing at your own computer.

 #### Objects

 Like I mentioned earlier, objects are basically key-value pairs.

 Here is some examples, I'll explain them.

 ##### Encoding

-First we have 2 simple objects.
+Example with an object:

 ```c
 #include <JFH.h>